-&lt;sup>4This is because Viinex 3.3 accounts for packets as lost if it clearly expects those packets and they are necessary to reassemble a frame from an RTP stream, and such packets do not arrive.
-If a frame consists of one RTP packet which is lost (or of several packets which are all lost), - Viinex 3.3 cannot infer how many frames were lost and does not account for such packets and frames.
-Moreover, if Viinex 3.3 RTP parser sees that a frame cannot be reassembled because of some portion of packets in frame was lost, - it does not attempt to analyze which exact number of packets is lost for that frame, - but only accounts for the first portion of lost RTP datagrams.
+This is because viinex 3.4 accounts for packets as lost if it clearly expects those packets and they are necessary to reassemble a frame from an RTP stream, and such packets do not arrive.
+If a frame consists of one RTP packet which is lost (or of several packets which are all lost), - viinex 3.4 cannot infer how many frames were lost and does not account for such packets and frames.
+Moreover, if viinex 3.4 RTP parser sees that a frame cannot be reassembled because of some portion of packets in frame was lost, - it does not attempt to analyze which exact number of packets is lost for that frame, - but only accounts for the first portion of lost RTP datagrams.
 This, however, gives a statistically appropriate estimate with network losses rate up to 5%.